i-am-pierre/dotfiles/README.md

 ./install.sh
 ```

-3. logout and log back into your account
+3. Logout and log back into your account

-4. You can consider updating updating your git remote url to use ssh instead
+4. You can consider updating your git remote repository url to use ssh instead

 ```zsh
 git remote --set-url origin git@gitlab.com:i-am-pierre/dotfiles_uat.git